Frank Wills (security guard): Later life and poverty

 Over the next 20 years, Wills struggled to establish and maintain roots and stability while suffering bouts of unemployment.
 He shuttled between Washington and other southern cities, with some time spent in The Bahamas.
 He said in an interview that Howard University feared losing their federal funding if they hired him.
 A security job with Georgetown University did not last long.
 Also, he worked in a failed stint as a diet food spokesperson for the comedian Dick Gregory.

 In the mid-1970s, Wills finally settled in North Augusta, South Carolina, to care for his aging mother, who had suffered a stroke.
 Together, they survived on her $450 per month Social Security checks.
 In 1979, Wills was convicted of shoplifting and fined $20.
-Four years later, he was convicted of shoplifting a pair of sneakers from a store in Augusta, Georgia and sentenced to one year in prison.
+Four years later, he was convicted of shoplifting a pair of sneakers from a store in Augusta, Georgia, and was sentenced to one year in prison.
 By the time of his mother's death in 1993, Wills was so destitute that he had to donate her body to medical research because he had no money with which to bury her.

 Only when significant anniversaries of the Watergate break-in occurred did the waning spotlight reach out towards him again.
 In 1992, on the 20th anniversary of the burglary of the DNC headquarters, reporters asked if he were given the chance to do it all over again, would he?
 Wills replied with annoyance, "That's like asking me if I'd rather be white than black.
 It was just a part of destiny."
-That same year, Wills told a Boston Globe reporter, "I put my life on the line.
+That same year, Wills told a Boston Globe reporter: "I put my life on the line.
 I went out of my way....
 If it wasn't for me, Woodward and Bernstein would not have known anything about Watergate.
 This wasn't finding a dollar under a couch somewhere."
-Wills was quoted saying, "Everybody tells me I'm some kind of hero, but I certainly don't have any hard evidence.
+Wills was quoted saying: "Everybody tells me I'm some kind of hero, but I certainly don't have any hard evidence.
 I did what I was hired to do but still I feel a lot of folk don't want to give me credit, that is, a chance to move upward in my job".

 Otherwise, Wills tended his garden, made the local library his study, and led a quiet life with his cats.
 Frank Wills died at the Medical College of Georgia hospital in Augusta, Georgia, at the age of 52, from a brain tumor.